 Welcome to the WyoBio Citizen Science Project Development Website!
 This site is designed to support internal project communication.
-The public WyoBio Content will be released initially in November 2013.
+The public WyoBio Content is available at wyobio.org.
 Please Contact us with any questions or for additional information!

 Citizen science brings together the public and professional scientists to gather data, conduct scientific analyses with focuses in public education, participation, and conservation.
 The use of spatial technologies to view, interact with, and create spatial data is expanding in all directions, from its use in analysis applications in research to visualization of scientific data to public, policy and management.
 This project is designed to bring together the integration of citizen scientists, the research community, and the tools for analysis and communication through spatial technologies and visualization.